LinkageIO/Camoco/docs/index.rst

 Co-expression can then be calculated among sets of genes using several different metrics.

-In addition to building and validating co-expression networks, camoco can also be used to directly integrate data from `Genome-Wide Association Studies (GWAS) <https://en.wikipedia.org/wiki/Genome-wide_association_study>`__.
+In addition to building and validating co-expression networks, Camoco can also be used to directly integrate data from `Genome-Wide Association Studies (GWAS) <https://en.wikipedia.org/wiki/Genome-wide_association_study>`__.
 Using a window based method, markers (SNPs) from GWAS are mapped to candidate genes and